HuseenKhan/IEEE-802.11_based_MAC_Simulator/README.md

 ```

-To generate a grid layout structure, run the AP_STA_
+To generate a grid layout for the simulation, run the 'AP_STA_layout.py' file:
+This function defines and computes:

+The total area size
+The number of rooms
+The positions of APs (Access Points) and STAs (Stations) in each room